ve7gel/MeteoBridgeAuth/README.md

 The MeteoBridge nodeserver keeps track of the version number and when a profile rebuild is necessary.
 The profile/version.txt will contain the MeteoBridge profile_version which is updated in server.json when the profile should be rebuilt.

 # Release Notes
+- 1.2.1 08/03/202
+    - test for UV sensor presence separately from Solar Sensor.
+Apparently, there are some cases where one is installed but not the other.
+The Driver displays "0" if the sensor is not available.
 - 1.2.0 19/02/2020
     - add Last observation timestamp to primary node.
 This field displays HHmmss in local time.
 - 1.1.0 18/02/2020